-Why's my cat playing in their litter box?
+Why is my cat playing in their litter box?
+We dug deep with a vet to find out!

 Is it normal for cats or kittens to play in their litter box?